Axiomatic phylogenetics: Introduction

 \section{Introduction}

 Mathematical methods are commonly used in biology which, in some cases, leads to new mathematical theories, see \cite{DHKMS}, \cite{ERSS}, \cite{Gr}, \cite{Re}, \cite{SS}, \cite{Ti}.
 In this paper we study certain mathematical ideas suggested by evolutionary biology.
 Biological evolution is described in wikipedia as the \lq\lq change in the heritable characteristics of biological populations over successive generations".
-Evolution produces a sequence of generations of species, each generation arising from the previous one via natural selection and/or genetic drift.
+Evolution creates a sequence of generations of species, each generation arising from the previous one via natural selection and/or genetic drift.
+Every species produces descendants in the next generation.
 The branching diagram showing the evolutionary relationships between species is called the evolutionary tree.
 This tree has a distinguished vertex - a root - as all life on Earth is believed to share a common ancestor known as the last universal common ancestor (LUCA).
 Phylogenetics studies the evolutionary tree and aims to recover it from the current generation of living organisms.
-For a recent review of phylogenetic analysis, see \cite{YR}; for mathematical aspects of phylogenetics, see \cite{SS}, \cite{DHKMS}.
+For a review of phylogenetic analysis, see \cite{YR}; for mathematical aspects of phylogenetics, see \cite{SS}, \cite{DHKMS}.

-We introduce here an abstract mathematical formalism for evolution emphasizing its phylogenetic aspects.
+We introduce here a mathematical formalism for evolution emphasizing its phylogenetic aspects.
 While it remains to be seen whether this formalism may be of use in theoretical biology, it does suggest new mathematical concepts.
 Our main idea is to consider not only the historical evolution but all possible evolutions of primitive beings into complex organisms.
-We use the language of quivers.
-Recall that a quiver is a directed graph where loops and multiple edges between vertices are allowed.
-We call a vertex~$X$ of a quiver {\it phylogenetic} if all possible evolutions from primitive vertices to~$X$ have a common part which is viewed then as the canonical evolutionary history of~$X$.
-We define {\it phylogenetic quivers} by requiring all vertices to be phylogenetic and all edges to be non-degenerate in a certain sense.
-We show that phylogenetic quivers give rise to evolutionary trees in a natural way.

-The principal aim of the study of phylogenetic quivers is their construction and classification.
-We give examples of phylogenetic quivers arising in set theory, group theory, and theory of metric spaces.

-The paper is organized as follows.
-In Sections~\ref{sect2}--\ref{Critical ancestors and normality} we introduce our basic notions: evolutions, primitive vertices, normal vertices, etc. In Sections~\ref{sect3newstylycrit}--\ref{Timing and reconstruction} we study phylogenetic vertices and phylogenetic quivers.
-In Sections~\ref{sect35df} and~\ref{sect35dfmetrc} we define phylogenetic quivers of finite metric/ultrametric spaces.
+To this end we use the language of quivers (directed graphs).
+We introduce analogues of many key notions of phylogenetics in the setting of quivers.
+This includes analogues of the notions of species, parents/children, LUCAs, evolutions, generations, etc. We show that under appropriate assumptions on the quiver, it gives rise to an evolutionary tree.
+We give examples of quivers satisfying these assumptions.

 This work was partially supported by the NSF grant DMS-1664358.